-Discovery Point Water is wholly owned by parent company Flow, and is a key innovative sustainable feature of Frasers Property’s Discovery Point development in Sydney’s inner west – home to 1,800 residential and retail lots.
+Discovery Point Water is wholly owned by parent company Flow Systems, and is a key innovative sustainable feature of Frasers Property’s Discovery Point development in Sydney’s inner west – home to 1,800 residential and retail lots.

 Discovery Point Water is the second recycled water facility using Membrane Bioreactor technology installed in the basement of a residential building in Australia (the first is Central Park), and was made possible through a grant provided by the NSW Government Climate Change fund in 2007.